michaldziuba03/code-samples/social-login/README.md

 2. Email address from social provider must be verified.
 It's very important if you want to link new social provider to existing account.
 Why?
 Because some bad actor can find out that a particular email is registered in your application and create a new Google (as example) account with that email address.
 Bad actor can use that unverified Google account to get access to legitimate account from your application.

+3. You should implement email verification mechanism in your application.
+It's very important if you want to link new social provider to existing account (registered with email and password).
+Bad actor can create an account in your application with someone's email address.
+If after some time the legitimate email owner will sign up with social login, bad actor can access this account.
+It's called **pre-account takeover** attack.
+Make sure that **ONLY** verified accounts can link social providers.

-3. Some providers may not return the email address.
+4. Some providers may not return the email address.
 In some providers user can register with a phone number.
 You can simply deny social accounts without email or save phone number (if returned) in email column/field.

 ### First method - user can login with ONLY one provider
 The first method is fairly simple.
 User can use only one authentication method for specific email.
 That means you cannot link your Google account if you registered with email and password method previously.